Vive’s Deluxe Audio Strap brings integrated audio, enhanced ergonomics to your VR experience

 Sound-wise, the new headphones are quite good but not great.
 At this point Vive owners already have or have likely invested in quality headphones beyond the included HTC earbuds to use with the VR headset.
 It’s the same question with the integrated audio on the Rift: how much does convenience matter to you?
 It’s definitely a personal question for consumers, any developer or company showing off demos on a Vive will undoubtedly buy this, if only to prevent the awkward exchange of putting headphones on someone’s head after they’ve already donned the headset.

 HTC has announced a slew of VR add-ons that when combined give the Vive a heavily updated feel.
-Though the company may be holding on to its existing hardware setup as a base model, heavy users can add the Deluxe Audio Strap for more comfort and better sound quality, but they can also add eye-tracking through the $220 specially-outfitted lenses from 7invensun or wireless capabilities using TPCAST’s $250 system.
+Though the company may be holding on to its existing hardware setup as a base model, heavy users can add the Deluxe Audio Strap for more comfort and better sound quality, but they can also add eye-tracking through the $220 specially outfitted lenses from 7invensun or wireless capabilities using TPCAST’s $250 system.

 All of these accessories may be able to give your Vive a 1.5 generation feel but at a certain point modularity gets unfeasibly pricey.
 These three add-ons total $570 combined and while HTC is certainly trying to corner the extra-early, early adopter, it doesn’t exactly bode well for the device’s affordability when the $799 price is suddenly the “base” model.

 At $100, the Deluxe Audio Strap feels a bit more expensive than it should be for something that largely just brings the Vive slightly ahead of the Rift in terms of the things that headset already does well.
-Buying this might be an easier choice than other Vive upgrades but it really depends on how much cash you’re willing to keep dumping into your financially-crippling VR habit.
+Buying this might be an easier choice than other Vive upgrades but it really depends on how much cash you’re willing to keep dumping into your financially crippling VR habit.

 At a certain point, you’re still operating on first generation hardware and there aren’t enough upgrades than can be bought to convince you otherwise.
 Virtual reality is already crazy expensive and adding non-standard upgrades into the experience is definitely a luxury, hence the “Deluxe” descriptor.
 The Deluxe Audio Strap is available starting next week, June 6.